 Andalusite is an aluminosilicate mineral with a chemical composition of Al2SiO5.
 It forms at low to medium metamorphic temperatures and pressures where argillaceous rocks (such as shale) are exposed to regional and contact metamorphism.

 Andalusite is a rock-forming mineral most commonly found in schist, gneiss, and hornfels.
 Minor amounts are also found in granite and granitic pegmatite.

 The most important use of andalusite is in making heat-resistant bricks and ceramic objects used in the steel-making and metal processing industries.
 It is also used to make chemicals, glass and a variety of ceramic products.
 Exceptional crystals of andalusite are valued by mineral collectors.
 Specimens with spectacular color and clarity are cut into gemstones.

 What is Chiastolite?

+Chiastolite is a variety of andalusite that contains black particles of graphite arranged in geometric patterns.
 The graphite is pushed aside by crystal growth within a rock that is being metamorphosed.
 As growth occurs, the particles become concentrated at crystal interfaces.
-The result can be a cross-shaped pattern within the mineral - similar to the "cross-stone" shown in the photo here.
+The result can be a cross-shaped pattern within the mineral - similar to the "cross-stone" shown in the accompanying photo.

 People have known about these cross stones for centuries and have valued them for their perceived religious or spiritual meaning.
 Attractive specimens are often cut and polished for use as amulets, charms, and novelty gems.

 Physical Properties of Andalusite

-||Transparent to nearly opaque|
+|Diaphaneity||Transparent to nearly opaque|

 Physical Properties and Uses of Andalusite